arahi7860/final-project/README.md

 Czar as a
 reviewer on github, then send the Git Czar a slack with the message "PR" and a link to the pull request.
-- If all is good, I'll approve and merge it.
-If there's more work that needs to be done, I'll add a comment and send it back to you.
+- If all is good, they'll approve and merge it.
+If there's more work that needs to be done, they'll add a comment and send it back to you.
-- Once a change is merged, I'll send a message to all y'all on slack that a new pull request has been merged.
+- Once a change is merged, they'll send a message to all y'all on slack that a new pull request has been merged.
 When you see that, you should pull down the changes and merge the changes to he main branch into your feature branch.